-A multi-billion dollar gas development in Mozambique, the the biggest investment in Africa, faces a new threat after an assault by Islamist insurgents forced Total to suspend its work for the second time this year.
+A multi-billion-dollar gas development in Mozambique, the biggest investment in Africa, faces a new threat after an assault by Islamist insurgents forced Total to suspend its work for the second time this year.

 Insurgents attacked Palma, a town 10 km from the $ 20 billion project in the northern Cabo Delgado region on Wednesday, killing several foreign workers in a battle that still raged on Sunday, local media reported.